in-the-keyhole/khs-convo/README.md

 * npm install

-* A MongoDB instance is required.
-A connection URI can be supplied or defined in the `server/config/index.ja` property config script.
+* A [MongoDB](https://www.mongodb.com) instance is required.
+A connection URI needs to be supplied in the `server/config/index.ja` property config script.
 (See [MongoDB Config Doc](docs/mongodb.md) for more information)

 * Create and Admin User with the following command.
 This will create an admin user with a userid of `admin` and prompt for a password.